DDMAL/diva.js/readme.md

 Description
 -----------

-Diva.js (Document Image Viewer with AJAX) is a Javascript frontend for viewing documents, designed to work with digital libraries to present multi-page documents as a single, continuous item.
+Diva.js (Document Image Viewer with AJAX) is a JavaScript book image viewer, designed to work with digital libraries to present multi-page documents as a single, continuous item.
 Using "lazy loading" methods for loading parts of a document on demand, it presents a quick and efficient way of displaying hundreds (or even thousands) of high-resolution page images from digitized books and other documents on a single web page.

 Version 2.0+ contains many new features and improvements:

  * Support for JPEG2000 images.
- * New plug-in architecture for extending the functionality of Diva without 'hacking' the core.
+ * New plug-in architecture for extending the functionality of Diva without hacking the core.
  * In-browser image manipulation for adjusting brightness, contrast, and page rotation.
  * Speed improvements thanks to fewer calls to the server.
  * A cleaner default interface.